openssl s_time

 -time length

-specifies how long (in seconds) s_time should establish connections and optionally transfer payload data from a server.
-Server and client performance and the link speed determine how many connections s_time can establish.
+Specifies how long (in seconds) this command should establish connections and optionally transfer payload data from a server.
+Server and client performance and the link speed determine how many connections it can establish.

 NOTES